-The case had been dormant for nearly 30 years until Sanford was arrested on suspicion of domestic violence in Sacramento County.
+The case had been dormant for nearly 30 years when Sanford was arrested for domestic violence in Sacramento County.
 A sample of his DNA was taken at booking and entered in the Combined DNA Index System.
 In January 2011, the system matched Sanford’s DNA to the DNA on duct tape that was used to suffocate Swanson.
-South Lake Tahoe police arrested Sanford on March 29, 2012, and prosecutors charged him with Swanson’s murder.
+Sanford was subsequently arrested by South Lake Tahoe police on March 29, 2012 and charged with Swanson’s murder.

 Sanford moved from South Lake Tahoe that same day.

 The South Lake Tahoe Police Department investigated the case, conducted interviews and collected the duct tape used on Swanson that three decades later provided the crucial DNA evidence linking Sanford to the crime, authorities said.